jeshuaerickson/holidayhack2020/README.md

 *Note: You can't be in Santa mode when you complete this challenge.
 Santa already has access to his office.
 So you're not really defeating the fingerprint sensor when you're Santa.
 You're just using it as intended.
 Go to the Santa in the 'Entry' and switch back to being a normal user first.*

 This required going into developer mode in Google Chrome.
 I saw one spot where the 'besanta' token was a condition required for being able to go to floor three.
 Can I hack this on the client side?
 Yup!

 - Set a 'breakpoint' in developer mode where the code checks to see if you have the 'besanta' token.
 - Now refresh your page and you'll land on the breakpoint when you click the fingerprint scanner.
 - Here's your opportunity!
 Simply remove the **"hasToken('besanta')"** condition.
 - Remember to save your changes right to the "app.js" file.
 - Now resume code execution in developer mode and you float right on by the logic that checks if you are Santa!
-	- (This was a trick I learned from a Black Hills Information Security webinar put on by BBKing.)
+- (This was a trick I learned from a BBKing/Black Hills Information Security webcast.
+Highly recommend!)

 ![](screenshots/remove-besanta-condition.png)